AgnitumuS/ubjs/packages/adminui-vue/utils/Form/validation.md

 </script>
 ```

-## Custom rules with configured error text
+## Custom rules, custom error text

-The `UFormRow` control supports automatically getting an error for the attribute
+The `UFormRow` control is integrated with validation mechanism and automatically displays validation error message
-based on configured error messages for the attribute's rules.
-To create rules like
+for its attribute, using the `validator` object.

-this there is the `formHelpers.validateWithErrorText` method.
-This method assigns
+To provide custom error message to `UFormRow` or any other component which may need it, define custom validation rules
-`$errorText` validator parameter for some validation rule and `UFormRow` control
+using the `formHelpers.validateWithErrorText` method.
-looks for these parameters of some first failed attribute's rule
+This method adds `$errorText` parameter for the provided validation rule, so that it will be available for controls like `UFormRow`.

 Example:
 ```vue
 <template>